Haivision/srt/docs/statistics.md

 ## usSndDuration

 Same as `usSndDurationTotal`, but measured on a specified interval.
+Available for sender.

 ## pktReorderDistance

+TODO

 The distance in sequence numbers between the two original (not retransmitted) packets, that were received out of order.
 Receiver only.